kevinmdugas/functional-chess/README.md

 ## Design Overview

-  - How to run tests

-- Description of each module

-  - description of module role in the overall design
-  - prominent functions and datatypes
-  - Description test cases if any

 ### Main

 The `Main` module is the root module and is responsible for calling all other child modules as well